apache/druid/docs/release-info/migr-ansi-sql-null.md

 * `druid.generic.useThreeValueLogicForNativeFilters=true`

 These configurations are deprecated and scheduled for removal.
+After the configurations are removed, Druid will ignore them if they exist in your configuration files and use the default SQL compliant mode.

 ## Migrate to SQL compliant mode

 If your business logic relies on the behavior of legacy mode, you have the following options to operate Druid in SQL compatible null handling mode:

-* Modify your ingestion SQL and ingestion specs to handle nulls at ingestion time.
+- Modify incoming data to either [avoid nulls](#replace-null-values-at-ingestion-time) or [avoid empty strings](#coerce-empty-strings-to-null-at-ingestion-time) to achieve the same query behavior as legacy mode.
+This means modifying your ingestion SQL and ingestion specs to handle nulls or empty strings.
-    This method modifies incoming data.
     For example, replacing a null for a string column with an empty string or a 0 for a numeric column.
     However, it means that your existing queries should operate as if Druid were in legacy mode.
     If you do not care about preserving null values, this is a good option for you.

-* Preserve null values and update all of your SQL queries to be ANSI SQL compliant.
+- Preserve null values and update all of your SQL queries to be ANSI SQL compliant.
     This means you can preserve the incoming data with nulls intact.
     However, you must rewrite any affected client-side queries to be SQL compliant.
     If you have a requirement to preserve null values, choose this option.